Fitting in with the Portuguese people and their way of life doesn’t have to be hard. Here are a few ways you can easily get by in Portugal.

 And, of course, you are free to practice your own traditions and values.
 The native Portuguese will really appreciate the co-existence of both cultures.
 So let’s tell you a bit more about the locals.

-The Portuguese people identify as Roman Catholics, and many of them are baptized and get married in churches.
+The Portuguese people identify as Roman Catholics; many are baptized and get married in churches.

 One fundamental pillar of Portuguese culture is the family unit.
 Portuguese people really hold close and extended family ties dearly.
 And that’s how the concept of Sunday lunches has come into being!